Harry Agganis: Early life

-Aristotle George Agganis (Αριστοτέλης Γεώργιος Αγγάνης) was born in Lynn, Massachusetts, United States, growing up with four brothers and two sisters.
+Aristotle George Agganis (Αριστοτέλης Γεώργιος Αγγάνης) was born in Lynn, Massachusetts, growing up with four brothers and two sisters.
 His family was from Longanikos, Sparta, Greece.
 He was a star football and baseball player at Lynn Classical High School as well as a strong student, named "All-Scholastic".
+In December 1946, Agganis was quarterback for the Lynn Classical team that defeated Granby High School (quarterbacked by Chuck Stobbs) in the North–South Shrine Game at the Miami Orange Bowl.

 College career

 Agganis enrolled at Boston University, where he became a starter, primarily at quarterback.
-After his sophomore season in 1949, when he set a school record by tossing fifteen touchdown passes, he entered the Marine Corps.
-Agganis played for the Camp Lejeune (N.C.) football and baseball teams.
+After his sophomore season in 1949, when he set a school record by passing for 15 touchdowns, he entered the Marine Corps.
+Agganis played for the Camp Lejeune football and baseball teams in North Carolina.
 He received a dependency discharge from the Marines to support his mother and returned to college to play in 1951–52.
 Around the same time, Agganis was participating in summer baseball leagues in Augusta, Maine.

 Agganis became the school's first All-American in football and Boston coach Buff Donelli named Agganis the "greatest football player he ever coached".
-He also played basketball and baseball in the school.
+He also played basketball and baseball at the school.